Moro Site: History

-In March 1951, a junior high school student called Hiroshi Takizawa (瀧澤 浩, Takizawa Hiroshi) (who would later become an archaeologist) passing through the area found obsidian stone tools and clusters of pebbles on a cross-sectional part of a road that cut through a hill called Osedo-yama (オセド山, Osedo yama).
-A joint excavation was conducted by Meiji University and Musashino Museum in July of the same year.
-This was the second survey on the Paleolithic Age in Japan after a study of the Iwajuku archaeological site in Gunma Prefecture.
-It became clear that Paleolithic culture, which is older than that from the Jōmon period, had spread universally in Japan.
-In addition, the knife-shaped stoneware excavated in this survey had a very distinctive form and was named a Moro knife (茂呂型ナイフ形石器, Moro-gata naifu-gata sekki).
+In March 1951, a junior high school student, Hiroshi Takizawa (瀧澤 浩), who later became an archaeologist, discovered obsidian stone tools and clusters of pebbles in a road cutting through a hill known as Osedo-yama (オセド山).
+A joint excavation was conducted by Meiji University and the Musashino Museum in July of the same year.

+This investigation was one of the earliest studies of the Japanese Paleolithic in the Kantō region, following research at the Iwajuku site in Gunma Prefecture.
+The findings demonstrated that Paleolithic culture, predating the Jōmon period, was present across the Japanese archipelago.
+A distinctive type of knife-shaped stone tool discovered at the site was later named the Moro-type knife-shaped stone tool (茂呂型ナイフ形石器, Moro-gata naifu-gata sekki).